nyc-crh/site/content/gallery/nationality-of-pupils.md

 relImgAlt:
 relLink:
 eventname: "The Board of Education counts its pupils by \"nationality.\""
 caption: This is a student profile index card published in 1931 during the late Progressive Era.
 This document, produced at P.S.
-57 in Manhattan, provides an example of how education policy in New York City obsessively documented and methodically constructed racial and ethnic categories for public school students.
+57 in Manhattan, provides an example of how education officials in New York City extensively documented and methodically constructed racial and ethnic categories for public school students.
 archive_source: Municipal Archives of the City of New York, Board of Education Papers
 source_link:
 copyright: Public domain